 Cover Letters are required for all new submissions.
 Please use the cover letter to note if your manuscript was previously submitted to this or any other journal (see “Rejection of Manuscripts” section of this guide), or to notify the editorial board or editorial office of any additional information.

 Editorials are usually solicited by the Editor-in-Chief, although unsolicited submissions will also be considered.
 Editorials may address clinical or non-clinical topics in summary form and generally do not exceed 1700 words, including references.
-Often editorials are linked with a particular manuscript awaiting publication; therefore, adherence to deadlines is critical.
 If a figure is desirable, please decrease the word count by approximately 200.
-The ICMJE conflict of interest form should be uploaded with initial submission and if accepted, copyright form will be collected during the production stage.
+The ICMJE conflict of interest form should be uploaded for each of the co-authors with initial submission and if accepted, copyright form will be collected during the production stage.
 Editorials, whether invited or unsolicited, undergo peer review.

 English Editing Assistance